- Created by souraphone ratsaphong, last modified by Clinical Practice Improvement on Nov 28, 2022

 2.1.
-Clinical risk management, clinical governance, and continuous quality improvement are complementary organisation-wide processes.
-This Policy should be considered in conjunction with Open Arms Governance Policy, Clinical Governance Policy, Continuous Quality Improvement Policy and the Organisational Risk Management Policy.
+Clinical risk management, clinical governance and continuous quality improvement are complementary organisation-wide processes.
+This policy should be considered in conjunction with the Open Arms Governance Policy (100), Clinical Governance Policy (200), Continuous Quality Improvement Policy (102) and Organisational Risk Management Policy (203).
 These documents share a focus on identifying potential problems and implementing corrective actions, including the ability to protect people at risk, minimise errors, enhance efficiency and improve care and services.

 2.2.
-Open Arms clinical risk management policy is aligned with the current national plan for preventing self-harm and suicidal behaviour (the Fifth National Mental Health and Suicide Prevention Plan 2017-2022).
-It is also aligned with the current national plan for preventing family and domestic violence (the National Plan to Reduce Violence against Women and their Children 2010-2022) and the DVA Family and Domestic Violence Strategy 2020 -2025.
+This policy is aligned with the current national plan for preventing self-harm and suicidal behaviour (the Fifth National Mental Health and Suicide Prevention Plan 2017–2022).
+It is also aligned with the current national plan for preventing family and domestic violence (the National Plan to Reduce Violence against Women and their Children 2010–2022) and the DVA Family and Domestic Violence Strategy 2020–2025.

 3.1.
 Clients have a right to receive mental health care in an environment that actively works to protect their safety, and Open Arms staff equally have the right to work in a safe environment.